 Increased and improved production and processing of jackfruit and banana;

-Increased number of producers of vegetables;
+Increased number of producers of cassava;

 Increased number of tilapia growers;